Thelmina4/Thelmina4/README.md

 - 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
 I hope to add a few webpages in here.
 I will also be adding my completed scripts.

 - My Favourite part about computer science is all the problem-solving.
 Give me a puzzle & I'm happy for hours.

+- You can reach me on LinkedIn: https://www.linkedin.com/in/thelma-clarke-42913092/

 Here's hoping that it all goes well.